 Knives are manufactured with a such wide variety of difference steels there are too many to describe in this post.
 To cover the basics, you essentially need to know that they can all be broken down into two main categories, Stainless steel and Carbon Steel (more precisely High Carbon Steel – all steels have carbon in them).

 Stainless steel is actually not stainless, but stain resistant (some care is required).
 There are so many great stainless steels and really this is a good choice for anyone who is just beginning to learn about kitchen knives and the steels they are produced in.
 The advantages of stainless steel are obvious, they require less maintenance.
 In terms of Rockwell, the average hardness of stainless steels tends to be slightly lower than in carbon steels, but you can still get a very hard stainless-steel knife at a reasonable price, consider the RAN (HRC 61+) and GOU (HRC 62+) series by Yaxell Knives or if you are looking for something super hard then check out the R2 series from Tanaka Knives.

-Carbon Steel on the other hand is not stain resistant, but it does have an average harness which is higher than stainless steel.
+Carbon Steel on the other hand is not stain resistant, but it does have an average hardness which is higher than stainless steel.
 There is an almost cult following with regard to carbon steel knives and those that enjoy using them will tell you that you can get a sharper edge on carbon, that they are easier to sharpen than stainless steel blades and that due to the hardness of the steel you can find thinner blades in carbon steel.

 In our experience carbon steel knives are fantastically sharp and great to work with, but no more so than a great stainless steel.
 Stainless steel knives like the Kurosaki knives R2 range can be really hard (HRC 62+) and just as thin as a great carbon knife (approximately 2mm).
 As a chef the last thing you want to be doing is constantly caring for your blade.
 Our advice is to stick with stainless, but it really does boil down to person preference.